ilai-ucsb/music_rec/team/sprint02/lab03.md

 All members of the team are present.

+## Discussion Notes

 Discussed Front development to show case recommendation on card format using  material UI.
 Discussed the implementing backend using spotify’s own recommendation api for MVP Reviewed team agreement md.
 Worked on completing retro write ups for lab 3.
 Updated Learning md

-Status:
+## Status:

 Francisco
--Finished a branch that uses Maurcio's searchbar and spotify's API to search their track list and find a song and its audio details
+- Finished a branch that uses Maurcio's searchbar and spotify's API to search their track list and find a song and its audio details
--Will make a pr to merge with main
+- Will make a pr to merge with main
--no blockers so far
+- no blockers so far

 Anmol
--I put in another PR yesterday during class with some tests and another one a few minutes ago -I plan on working on my learning task of creating a Flask app which calls the backend model and work on finishing the tasks in the google doc
+- I put in another PR yesterday during class with some tests and another one a few minutes ago
+- I plan on working on my learning task of creating a Flask app which calls the backend model and work on finishing the tasks in the google doc
--Blockers: PR approvals requested!
+- Blockers: PR approvals requested!
 See: https://github.com/ucsb-cs148-w23/project-t09-musicrecommendation/pulls

 Aditya